AngleProtocol/angle-docs/side-products/merkl/README.md

 With Merkl, if you incentivize a pool that is compatible with one of the liquidity managers supported by the system, it should be automatically detected by the script and users indirectly providing liquidity through those position managers will be able to directly claim their rewards from Merkl contracts.

-As the system is off-chain, new types of position managers can easily be added into the system.
+As the system is offchain, new types of position managers can easily be added into the system.
 For instance, it would be possible to reward users of protocols that use position manager tokens on other contracts, as a collateral to borrow for example.

 {% hint style="info" %}
 The list of liquidity position managers supported for each AMM and chain can be found on [this page](helpers.md).
 If you want to add support for a type of liquidity position manager that is not supported or directly reward the underlying users of a smart contract that indirectly controls AMM liquidity, drop a message on the Merkl channel of the [Angle Discord server](https://discord.gg/ByFYzSUt).